06 December, 2022

 phantom child, unearthly white

-fallen in the midst of worldly cries
+fallen amid worldly cries

-grievous composition bound by dis-ease
+grievous composition bound by [dis]ease

 inevitable departure